amolrv/amolrv.github.io/_posts/2022-08-02-code-that-stays-together.md

 tags: [Architecture, 👍rules]
 ---

-In traditional clean/layered/onion architecture, code is organized in layers, and so are the abstractions such as controllers, services, and repositories.
+Most of us are familiar with clean/layered/onion architecture - the tried and tested approach where code is organized in distinct layers with clear abstractions like controllers, services, and repositories.

 ![Clean Architecture](/assets/blog/clean-architecture.jpeg)

-What I have seen most people do is try to organize code per layer by structuring code around those layers.
-For example:
+When implementing this architecture, I've noticed a common pattern: teams tend to organize their codebase strictly by these technical layers.
+You'll typically see something like this:

 ```yaml
 - src